 The following persons are required to pay advance tax before the last date.

-- Salaried Persons whose tax calculated more than Rs.10,000 are liable to pay advance tax.
+- Salaried Persons whose tax is calculated at more than Rs.10,000 are liable to pay advance tax.

-- Businessman whose tax calculated more than Rs.10,000 are liable to pay advance tax.
+- Businessmen whose tax is calculated as more than Rs.10,000 are liable to pay advance tax.

-- Freelancers whose tax calculated more than Rs.10,000 are liable to pay advance tax.
+- Freelancers whose tax is calculated as more than Rs.10,000 are liable to pay advance tax.

 Who is not Liable to Pay Advance Tax?

 - Senior Citizens whose age is 60 years or older not running any business exempt to pay advance tax.

 Advance Tax Due Dates for (A.Y.2022-23 F.Y.
 2021-22)

 The advance tax has to be paid by the assessee on the following dates specified by the Income Tax act.
 The delay in the payment of advance tax attracts a penalty.
 The following dates are applicable to all assessments.
 Check Interest on Short or Non Payment of Advance Tax

 |45% of Advance Tax||2nd Installment||15th September|